Design: Longitudinal, epidemiologic clinical-pathologic cohort study of aging and Alzheimer's disease (AD)

 Design: Longitudinal, epidemiologic clinical-pathologic cohort study of the transition from normal aging to mild cognitive impairment (MCI) to the earliest stages of dementia

-Participants: Older (age 65+) self-reported African Americans from metropolitan Chicago area and outlying suburbs
+Participants: Older (age 65+) adults from metropolitan Chicago area and outlying suburbs, the majority of whom self-identify as African American

 The Clinical Core started in 1992 and consisted primarily of whites with dementia enrolled from the Rush memory clinic.
 Since then the Core has transitioned in 2008 to consist of primarily older African Americans, most without dementia who share a common core of risk factors with the other RADC studies and use the same harmonized cognitive battery.
 This design feature allows researchers to merge the Clinical Core data with other RADC studies in order to augment the number of older African Americans for analyses.